Thank you for subscribing

 Crime related to addiction and substance use is not limited to adults in the justice system.
 78% of 10- to 17-year olds in the juvenile justice system are substance-involved.
 Among juvenile offenders, 44% meet clinical criteria for a drug or alcohol problem, as do more than half of juvenile offenders incarcerated in state prisons and local jails.

 Despite these high rates of addiction among both adult and juvenile offenders, few receive treatment.
-The National Center on Addiction and Substance Abuse found that less than 4% of juvenile offenders and only 11% of all prison and jail inmates who met clinical criteria for a substance problem receive any treatment.
+Center on Addiction found that less than 4% of juvenile offenders and only 11% of all prison and jail inmates who met clinical criteria for a substance problem receive any treatment.
 Most of those who do receive treatment do not receive evidence-based care.

 To reduce the number of substance-involved offenders, the justice systems must employ trained health care professionals to screen and treat offenders using evidence-based medications/therapies and provide care for co-occurring health (including mental health) conditions.
 Addiction treatment for inmates must be medically managed, and corrections-based treatment programs and providers should be required to be accredited.
 We must also expand the use of treatment-based alternatives to incarceration and assure that individuals with addiction facing release and re-entry receive appropriate post-release treatment, disease management and support services.

-Research documented in The National Center on Addiction and Substance Abuse's two recent reports, Adolescent Substance Use: America’s #1 Public Health Problem (2011) and Addiction Medicine: Closing the Gap between Science and Practice (2012), affirms that addiction is a brain disease that typically originates with substance use in adolescence.
+Research documented in Center on Addiction's two recent reports, Adolescent Substance Use: America’s #1 Public Health Problem (2011) and Addiction Medicine: Closing the Gap between Science and Practice (2012), affirms that addiction is a brain disease that typically originates with substance use in adolescence.

 In the U.S., 9 out of 10 people who meet clinical criteria for a substance use problem started smoking, drinking or using other drugs before age 18.
 The earlier substance use begins, the greater the likelihood of developing a substance problem.
 Individuals who first use any addictive substance before age 15 are 6 1/2 times as likely to develop a substance problem as those who delay first use until age 21 or older; yet the average age that high school students report starting to use an addictive substance is between 13 and 14 years.